Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Fluctuation-induced Hall-like lateral force

 To conclude, we note that in principle, a force component along the direction of motion may also exist.
-However, such a contribution typically depends on Doppler shifts in the material response due to particle motion, which are neglected in our calculation for simplicity~\cite{shapiro2010thermal,volokitin2011quantum,dean2016nonequilibrium,shapiro2017fluctuation,oue2025quantum}.
+However, such a contribution typically depends on Doppler shifts in the material response due to particle motion, which are negligible in our calculation~\cite{shapiro2010thermal,volokitin2011quantum,dean2016nonequilibrium,shapiro2017fluctuation,oue2025quantum} (see Appendix \ref{appx:doppler} for more details).